Skip to content

 How do I complain about health and care services?

-If you feel you’ve been treated unfairly in a health or care setting, you can always complain.
-You shouldn’t worry that you’re making a fuss or causing more problems – everyone deserves to be treated with respect and dignity and you have the right to expect good quality services from the NHS.
+If you feel you’ve been treated unfairly in a health or care setting, you can make a complaint.
+You shouldn’t worry that you’re making a fuss or causing more problems.
+Everyone deserves to be treated with respect and dignity – and you have the right to expect good quality services from the NHS.

 All NHS organisations must have a complaints procedure explaining who to contact if you're unhappy and detailing how they investigate and respond to complaints.
 If you’re in England and you're not happy with the way your complaint is handled, you can ask the Parliamentary and Health Service Ombudsman (PHSO) to look into it.